Niko Peleshi: Biography

 He is married to Amarda Peleshi and has three children.

 He graduated with honours in Electronic Engineering from the Polytechnic University of Tirana and was awarded the title of Electronic Engineer.
-In 1989 he completed secondary education with honours in Korçë, at Raqi Qirinxhi High School.
+In 1989 he completed secondary education with honors in Korçë, at Raqi Qirinxhi High School.

 Peleshi worked for several years in the private business sector in the city of Korçë and was head of the Korçë Chamber of Commerce and Industry from 2001 to 2004.

 His political career started in October 2004 when he was appointed Prefect of Korça Region.
 He stayed in office for one year.
 In 2005 he was elected Chair of Korçë Socialist Party Branch.
 In the local elections of February 2007 he was elected Mayor of Korçë, to be reconfirmed in this office in the 2011 local elections.
 He is a member of the Socialist Party Chairmanship since 2012.

 In 2013 he became a full of the Monitoring Committee of the Congress of Local and Regional Authorities of the Council of Europe.

-He has good knowledge of English and German.
+He is proficient in English and German.